-- The impact of installing small cells in a fiberto-the-premises scenario.
+- Different design options for a crosshaul scenario, where packetized in-phase and quadrature samples from fronthaul traffic are transmitted along backhaul data frames over the same links.
+Thanks to simmer and its support for statistical analysis, we can easily quantify delays under several queueing disciplines for different fronthaul/backhaul ratios, these being the metrics of interest for these scenarios. - The impact of installing small cells in a fiber-to-thepremises scenarios.
 Here, we analyze two different approaches to support the highly-demanding cellular traffic along with the existing residential traffic, namely, the deployment of a remote radio head vs. the deployment of a small cell. - Massive Internet-of-Things scenarios, where thousands of metering devices share the same channel to upload their readings.
 Here, we analyze the impact of access parameters on performance, with a particular interest in the energy required to deliver the information, which will ultimately impact the lifetime of devices running on batteries.

 This article provides a quick overview of simmer and its key features.
-The analyses of the three considered 5G-related scenarios showcase the multiple benefits of different approaches, and the versatility of simmer to easily implement their key features.
+The analyses of the three considered 5Grelated scenarios showcase the multiple benefits of different approaches and the versatility of simmer to easily implement their key features.